 By running even splits, you’ll keep your effort level below your lactate threshold, preventing the buildup of metabolic waste products that induce that dreadful burning, heavy legs feeling, and intense fatigue.

 Additionally, use your watch to guide your pace.
-The effort at the beginning of a race often feels far easier than the pace you’re actually running because of all the adrenaline and excitement.
+The effort at the beginning of a race often feels far easier than the pace you’re actually running because of all the adrenaline and excitement on race day.

-If you’re planning to run a 1:51:15 half marathon, for example, make sure you’re hitting the mile mark around 8:25.
+For example, if you’re planning to run a 1:51:15 half marathon, ensure you’re hitting the mile mark around 8:25.

 #2: Hit the Gym